hedyhli/js-prac/.github/README.md

-# js-prac
+# JS Prac
-JavaScript Practice files for beginners to learn JS
+Practice files for beginners to learn JS